wigginno/great-fit/README.md

 # Great Fit
-LLM-powered job application assistant that scores how well you match a job and tells you how to improve.
+LLM-powered job application assistant.

+With Great Fit, you can see how well your resume stacks up for jobs you want to apply to, and get helpful suggestions to tailor your resume for specific roles.

+A running instance is at **https://greatfit.app**.

 ---